bendisposto/ltsmin-tacas2015/README.md

 Prerequisites
 --
 First, for several experiments, the [mCRL2](http://mcrl2.org) toolset is required.
-We support the official 201409.0 release.
+We support the official 201409.1 release.
 To install, run `install-mcrl2.sh`.
-However, recently a bug in the connection between mCRL2 and LTSmin for the PBES language for the parallel tools has been fixed.
-The fix is available in the SVN repository of mCRL2.
-To install, run `install-mcrl2-svn.sh`.
-Both scripts install mCRL2 in your current working directory.
+The script installs mCRL2 in your current working directory.
 Be patient, building mCRL2 can take a while.
 Perhaps it is a good idea to check out the binary releases of mCRL2: http://mcrl2.org/release/user_manual/download.html.